AthenaDecisionSystems/athena-owl-core/README.md

 ## The journey to your demonstration

 The current repository to store the initial set of demonstrations is in a separate [git repository (athena-owl-demos)](https://github.com/AthenaDecisionSystems/athena-owl-demos).
 See the instructions to create your own demonstration from the current backend.
 Please feel free to store your demonstration back in the repository so others can use it as well!
-If you need assistance for that, please contact Athena Decision Systems at contact@athenadecisions.com.
+If you need assistance for that, please contact [Athena Decision Systems](http://www.athenadecisions.com/) at [contact@athenadecisions](mailto:contact@athenadecisions.com).

 ---